ErrorErrorError/ESPLightControl/README.md

 # ESPLightControl

-The purpose of this app is to control LED lights from an arduino
+The purpose of this app is to control LED lights from an ESP8266